SunnyCYC/aug4mss_demo/index.md

 This is the demo page for the paper titled "Mixing-Specific Data Augmentation Techniques for Improved Blind Violin/Piano Source Separation".

-## Abstract
+## Introduction
-The main purpose of this work is to allow users to apply mixing-specific data augmentation techniques to facilitate the training of a neural network model for source separation, in particular with the Open-Unmix model architecture [1].
+The main purpose of this work is to allow users to apply mixing-specific data augmentation techniques to facilitate the training of a neural network model for source separation, in particular with the Open-Unmix model architecture.

 ### Demo audio